 |Minimum subscription: £100,000||Maximum subscription: no maximum|

 |Further investments: Investors may make further investments to top up their portfolio at any time.
 Any such top up will be subject to a minimum of £10,000 and, once invested, will be eligible for relief from IHT after two years||Maximum Sum Insured by downside protection insurance: £100,000, which broadly corresponds to a maximum subscription of £500,000|

 Payments for applications can be made by cheque, made payable to:

 BMAM General Client A/C No 2, or by electronic bank transfer using the payment details below.

 How to apply

-If you would like to invest, please first read the Brochure and Memorandum before completing an application form.
+Please read the literature below before completing an application form.

 - Investors' capital is at risk.
 Set out below are the key risks involved with an investment through the Service.
-Please see the Memorandum for a full list of the risk factors.
+Please see the Brochure and Terms & Conditions for a full list of the risk factors.

 - An investment through this Service may not be suitable for all investors.
-We recommend that specialist independent tax, legal and financial advice is taken before investing and is not able to advise on your suitability for an investment in the Service.
+We recommend that specialist independent financial and tax advice is taken before investing.
+Downing is not able to advise on your suitability for an investment in the Service.